Theoretical determination of Ising-type transition by using the Self-Consistent Harmonic Approximation: Introduction and motivation

 In this paper, we employ the SCHA to analyze ferro and antiferromagnetic 2D models exhibiting easy-axis anisotropy.
 While the method has been extensively utilized to investigate magnetic models with easy-plane anisotropy, we have a dearth of studies focusing on the effects of easy-axis anisotropy.
 Therefore, we developed the SCHA formalism for determining the properties of anisotropic two-dimensional magnetic models, which are given by the Hamiltonian

-where $-J$ ($+J$) represents the ferromagnetic (antiferromagnetic) coupling, and the sum is carried out over nearest neighbor sites.
+where $-J$ ($+J$) represents the ferromagnetic (antiferromagnetic) coupling, $\lambda_0$ is the (bare) anisotropic constant, and the first sum is carried out over nearest-neighbor sites.
+The last term is the Zeeman energy associated with the magnetic field ${\bf B}$.
+For a thin film, we can write ${\bf B}=\mu_0 ({\bf H_\textrm{ext}}-N_x{\bf M_x})$, where ${\bf H_\textrm{ext}}$ is the external $H$-field and $-N_x{\bf M_x}$ is the demagnetizing field.
+Here, we are considering the special case with uniform magnetization along the x-axis that provides the demagnetization factors $N_x=1$, while $N_y=N_z=0$.
+In the antiferromagnetic case, ${\bf M}={\bf 0}$, and there is no demagnetizing field to be considered.
+For ferromagnetic models, the demagnetizing field effects are considered replacing $\lambda_0$ by an effective anisotropy, as demonstrated in the next section.
 To facilitate the application of the SCHA formalism, we consider sites located on the yz-plane while the anisotropy is defined along the x-axis.
 The easy-axis anisotropy is achieved by setting $\lambda>1$, and the limit $\lambda$ approaching infinity corresponds to the Ising model.
 Alternatively, a uniaxial anisotropy, which also represents easy-axis anisotropic systems, could be considered in replacement of $\lambda S_i^x S_j^x$ with minor modifications.
 Moreover, other interactions or anisotropies can be easily implemented, enabling the application of formalism in a wide variety of situations.
 The SCHA proves to be a valuable tool for determining essential properties of the ordered phase, such as the spectrum energy, the transition temperature, the magnetization, and others.
 The results obtained from SCHA exhibit excellent agreement with numerous experimental and Monte Carlo simulation studies.